Alison Morrison-Shetlar: University leadership

 In 2002, Morrison-Shetlar joined the University of Central Florida (UCF) as director of the Faculty Center for Teaching and Learning.
 She was promoted to dean of undergraduate studies in 2006 and assumed the additional duties of vice provost in 2008.
 At UCF, she oversaw 11 offices and programs, including undergraduate research and the McNair Program.
 She also founded and chaired the Florida Faculty Development Consortium and served as co-chair of the Southern Regional Faculty Instruction and Development Consortium from 2004 to 2007.

 She was named dean of Elon College, the College of Arts and Sciences, at Elon University in March 2010 and served in that capacity from June 2010 until 2014.

 She joined Western Carolina University (WCU) in January 2014 as provost, vice chancellor of academic affairs, and a tenured professor of biology.
 While provost, she was "integrally involved in the successful launch" of the Catamount School, the university's laboratory school.
 On November 28, 2017, she was named acting chancellor of WCU, effective January 1, 2018, following chancellor David O. Belcher's decision to take a medical leave.

 In August 2020, Morrison-Shetlar became the 11th president of the University of Lynchburg.
 Her tenure began during the COVID-19 pandemic in Virginia, and her administration partnered with Centra Health to navigate health policies.
 During her presidency, the university faced a $12 million deficit, leading to program cuts and staff layoffs in May 2024.
 In December 2024, the university's accreditor issued a warning for non-compliance with standards related to financial responsibility and administrative effectiveness.
-In September 2025, she announced she would retire in June 2026 at the end of her second three-year contract, having declined an offer from the board of trustees for a new one.
+In September 2025, she announced she would retire in June 2026 at the end of her second three-year contract.